juxor/afaq/markdown/secG3.md

 hardly alien to American radicalism and so was definitely **not** imported by _"foreign"_ anarchists.

-Of course, anarchism in American became associated with terrorism (or _"propaganda by the deed"_) due to the Haymarket events of 1886 and Berkman's assassination attempt against Frick during the Homestead strike.
+Of course, anarchism in America became associated with terrorism (or _"propaganda by the deed"_) due to the Haymarket events of 1886 and Berkman's assassination attempt against Frick during the Homestead strike.
 Significantly, McElroy makes no mention of the substantial state and employer violence which provoked many anarchists to advocate violence in self-defence.
-For example, the great strike of 1877 saw the police opened fire on strikers on July 25th, killing five and injuring many more. _"For several days, meetings of workmen were broken up by the police, who again and again interfered with the rights of free speech and assembly."_ The **Chicago Times** called for the use of hand grenades against strikers and state troops were called in, killing a dozen strikers. _"In two days of fighting, between 25 and 50 civilians had been killed, some 200 seriously injured, and between 300 and 400 arrested.
-Not a single policeman or soldier had lost his life."_
-This context explains why many workers, including those in reformist trade unions as well as anarchist groups like the IWPA, turned to armed self-defence ("violence").
+For example, the great strike of 1877 saw the police open fire on strikers on July 25th, killing five and injuring many more. _"For several days, meetings of workmen were broken up by the police, who again and again interfered with the rights of free speech and assembly."_ The **Chicago Times** called for the use of hand grenades against strikers and state troops were called in, killing a dozen strikers. _"In two days of fighting, between 25 and 50 civilians had been killed, some 200 seriously injured, and between 300 and 400 arrested.
+Not a single policeman or soldier had lost his life."_ This context explains why many workers, including those in reformist trade unions as well as anarchist groups like the IWPA, turned to armed self-defence ("violence").
 The Haymarket meeting itself was organised in response to the police firing on strikers and killing at least two.
 The Haymarket bomb was thrown after the police tried to break-up a peaceful meeting by force: _"It is clear then that . . . it was the police and not the anarchists who were the perpetrators of the violence at the Haymarket."_ All but one of the deaths and most of the injuries were caused by the police firing indiscriminately in the panic after the explosion.
-[Paul Avrich, **The Maymarket Tragedy**, pp. 32-4,
+[Paul Avrich, **The Haymarket Tragedy**, pp. 32-4, p.
-p.
 189, p.
 210, and pp. 208-9] As for Berkman's assassination attempt, this was provoked by the employer's Pinkerton police opening fire on strikers, killing and wounding many.
 [Emma Goldman, **Living My Life**, vol. 1, p.
 86]

 In other words, it was **not** foreign anarchists or alien ideas which associated anarchism with violence but, rather, the reality of American